Some of our recent work

 Foundation Research to inform the “Skills Transition Project”

-Careers New Zealand wants to develop and host an online skills self-assessment tool, targeting 25-34 year old New Zealanders who are described as having ‘low skills’.
+Careers New Zealand intends to develop and host an online skills self-assessment tool, targeting 25-34 year old New Zealanders who are described as having ‘low skills’.
 It has called the project to develop this tool, the “Skills Transition Project”.

 The purpose of the tool is to help young people relate their skills and experience acquired in the workplace or elsewhere to potential study or training opportunities.
 The ultimate aim is to encourage them to re-engage with formal training or study, thereby improving their chances of securing stable employment, in a relatively well-paid job.